-- See details above in section 4.3.
-Suggestions on specific activities are outlined in Table 2. - Before any group activity confirm that participants have no symptoms that suggest COVID-19 - Weather permitting, outdoor group activities are likely to be lower risk than indoor activities - Ensure adequate supplies of hand sanitizer and appropriate cleaning products (for example detergent wipes) are available in each activity room/area - Ensure staff and volunteers know that they should wear a surgical face mask when they cannot maintain physical distance from residents and that they should perform hand hygiene regularly especially after assisting a resident
+1. See details above in section 4.3.
+Suggestions on specific activities are outlined in Table 2.;

+- 2. Before any group activity confirm on that day that participants have no symptoms that suggest COVID-19; - 3.
+Weather permitting, outdoor group activities are likely to be lower risk than indoor activities; - 4.
+Ensure adequate supplies of hand sanitiser and appropriate cleaning products (for example detergent wipes) are available in each activity room/area; - 5.
+Ensure staff and volunteers know that they should wear a surgical face mask when they cannot maintain physical distance from residents and that they should perform hand hygiene regularly especially after assisting a resident.